powell-christopher/powell-christopher.github.io/_posts/2024-03-26-What-is-the-Role-of-an-Architect.md

 ---
 layout: post
-title: What is the Role of an Architect
+title: What is the Role of an Architect?
 date: 2024-03-26 20:00:00
 author: chris
 categories: [Technical]